 Reading Time: 4 minutes

-Summer is here and kids are excited about several long weeks without school.
-For parents, too, it’s great to get a break from the daily chore of helping with homework.
-Summer is a fantastic chance to relax, reconnect, and really have fun as a family.
+Summer is just around the corner and kids are getting excited about having a long break from school.
+All of us parents can look forward to taking a break from the daily school routine too.
+Summer is always a fantastic chance to relax, reconnect, and have fun as a family.

-But to kids these days, fun means spending hours playing Hungry Shark World or zoning out with Peppa Pig.
+But to kids these days, fun often means spending hours playing Hungry Shark World or zoning out with Peppa Pig.
 As exciting as games and cartoons can be, too much of anything isn’t great for us.
-And a whole summer of relaxation will mean September brings a real shock to the system.
+And a whole summer of relaxation might mean September will bring a real shock to the system.

 Summer is a great time to make real improvement in your child’s reading.
-Parents can often feel frustrated that after hours spent reading books together, their child still can’t read.
-Try some of these ideas to help your reading time foster better results.
+Parents can often feel frustrated that their child still can’t read after hours spent reading books together.
+Here are some ideas to help your reading time foster better results.

 Modelled Blending – for children who are just getting started with phonics, help them understand how the letter sounds blend together by sounding out simple words in the books you read: “Look at the cuh-ah-tuh, cat, on the muh-ah-tuh, mat.”
 Point to the letters as you blend the sounds to make it even clearer.